-On October 25, Anthony Edmunds, former president of United Auto Workers Local 2419, pleaded guilty in U.S. District Court for the Eastern District of Missouri to one count of embezzling $153,434 in funds from the Marston, Mo.-based union.
-Aters had been indicted last October.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 25, Anthony Edmunds, former president of United Auto Workers Local 2419, pleaded guilty in U.S. District Court for the Central District of Illinois to one count of embezzling funds from the Danville, Ill. union in the sum of $19,482.
+He had been indicted last December.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 On July 23, Deborah Hand, former bookkeeper for Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 270, was sentenced in U.S. District Court for the Northern District of Oklahoma to three months of incarceration, five months of home confinement and three years of supervised release for embezzling funds from the Tulsa-based union.
 She also was ordered to pay $44,808 in restitution and a $100 special assessment.
 Hand had pleaded guilty on July 31 after being charged a week earlier in a one-count information.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards and the U.S. Secret Service.… Read More ➡